Questions and Answers

 6. Do you have internet access, cable TV, or phone service?
 Yes.
 We know how important it is to stay connected.
 The building has wifi and we provide free cable TV and free telephone service to our assisted living residents.

 7. How much does this cost?
 It depends.
 We have a base rent rate and a level of care charge (LOC).
 All your food, utilities, phone service, cable TV, internet, housekeeping, and medication management are included in your rent.
 (There may be an extra charge for phone and cable services in the memory care.)

 9. Will Medicare pay for assisted living?
 No. Medicare is a program for medical expenses.
 Assisted living is a senior living option and not considered a medical expense.
 Medicare never pays for assisted living nor long term skilled nursing care.

 10. Do you take Medicaid?
 No. Ranson Ridge is a private-pay community.
-Our sister community, Olde Knox Commons, which is a skilled nursing and rehab center, does accept Medicaid.
+Our sister community, Olde Knox Commons, which is a skilled nursing and rehab center next door, does accept Medicaid.
 This gives our residents the possibility of qualifying for Medicaid once they are in need of a higher level of care.
 Our in-house physician services (Physicians Eldercare) is the same physician services as Olde Knox Commons, so the transition between assisted living and skilled is a smooth transition, if ever needed.
 Note that if your total income is more than $1248.50 per month, you will never qualify for Medicaid in any assisted living facility.
 The income limit for Medicaid in a memory care facility is $1,580.50.